In villages near Kyiv, how Ukraine has kept Russia’s army at bay

 Cities including Kharkiv and Mariupol have suffered heavy bombardment as Russian ground advances stalled - part of what the Pentagon and other Western military officials describe as a sign of Russian frustration at the lack of progress.

 Kyiv has also been struck by shells and missiles, and at least 264 civilians have been killed according to city authorities.
-But the scale of devastation, particularly to the city centre, is far smaller, according to witnesses.
+But the scale of devastation, particularly to the city centre, is far smaller.

 Russia describes its actions in Ukraine as a “special operation” with the aim of demilitarising its neighbour.
 It has denied targeting civilians.

-In Lukyanivka, Reuters saw Ukrainian soldiers driving away two apparently serviceable Russian heavy tanks captured during the fighting.
+In Lukyanivka, Ukrainian soldiers drove away two apparently serviceable Russian heavy tanks captured during the fighting.

 “We knocked out the Russians.
 The Russians are now being moved a few kilometres away,” said Marat Saifulin, from the Ukrainian “Brotherhood battalion” that took part in recapturing the village in an attack that lasted from noon until dusk.